-On the way back to the bus with our fresh meat and veggies, there were a couple of stops in shops selling the signature lanterns Hoi An is so famous for and other local wares, before hopping back on to the bus to head back to the Sunrise.
+On the way back to the bus with our fresh meat and veggies, there were a couple of stops in shops selling the signature lanterns Hoi An is so famous for and other local wares.

-Unfortunately with a toddler in tow, only one of us could actually join the practical part of the lesson while the other watched in between entertaining a 1 year old.
+Unfortunately with a toddler in tow, only one of us could actually join the practical part of the lesson, while the other watched in between entertaining a 1 year old.
 Simon was the one who did the cooking on the day.
 It seemed like a great idea for mummy to get some nights off cooking back home with his new skills too!

-The lesson was conducted in the space near the outdoor, poolside restaurant at the Sunrise Hoi An Resort.
-We arrived back at the resort to find it all set up as above.
+The lesson was conducted in the space near the outdoor poolside restaurant at the Sunrise Hoi An Resort.
+We arrived back at the resort to find it all set up ready for the Vietnamese cooking lesson.